 - 1/4 tsp sea salt

-- Heat soy or nut butter, coconut nectar, cacao powder, coconut oil, cinnamon, and salt either in the microwave or in a pan on the stovetop.
+Heat nut butter, coconut nectar, cacao powder, coconut oil, cinnamon, and salt either in the microwave or in a pan on the stove-top.

-- In a large bowl, add the rice crisps or puffs, hazelnuts, flax seed, and red pepper flakes if using them.
+In a large bowl, add the rice crisps, hazelnuts, flax seed, and red pepper flakes if using them.

-- Refrigerate until hard enough to slice into bars.
+Refrigerate until hard enough to slice into bars.
+Slice into whatever size is fitting for your nutritional goals.

 This recipe is only compliant on Kickstart and should only be eaten as an occasional treat.
 During off-Challenge periods it makes for a good post-workout snack.